Low Countries: Seventeen Provinces

-The Pragmatic Sanction transformed the agglomeration of lands into a unified entity, of which the Habsburgs would be the heirs.
+The Pragmatic Sanction transformed the agglomeration of lands into a unified entity of which the Habsburgs would be the heirs.
 By streamlining the succession law in all Seventeen Provinces and declaring that all of them would be inherited by one heir, Charles effectively united the Netherlands as one entity.
 After Charles' abdication in 1555, the Seventeen Provinces passed to his son, Philip II of Spain.

 Division

-The Pragmatic Sanction is said to be one example of the Habsburg contest with particularism that contributed to the Dutch Revolt.
+The Pragmatic Sanction is said to be one example of the Habsburg contest with particularism, which contributed to the Dutch Revolt.
 Each of the provinces had its own laws, customs and political practices.
 The new policy, imposed from the outside, angered many inhabitants, who viewed their provinces as distinct entities.
 It and other monarchical acts, such as the creation of bishoprics and promulgation of laws against heresy, stoked resentments, which fired the eruption of the Dutch Revolt.

-After the northern Seven United Provinces of the seventeen declared their independence from Habsburg Spain in 1581, the ten provinces of the Southern Netherlands remained occupied by the Army of Flanders under Spanish service and are therefore sometimes called the Spanish Netherlands.
-In 1713, under the Treaty of Utrecht following the War of the Spanish Succession, what was left of the Spanish Netherlands was ceded to Austria and thus became known as the Austrian Netherlands.
+After the northern Seven United Provinces declared their independence from Habsburg Spain in 1581, the ten provinces of the Southern Netherlands remained occupied by the Army of Flanders under Spanish service and so became sometimes called the Spanish Netherlands.
+In 1713, under the Treaty of Utrecht after the War of the Spanish Succession, what was left of the Spanish Netherlands was ceded to Austria and thus became known as the Austrian Netherlands.

+Some states like the Bouillon, Cambrésis, East Frisia, Liège and Stavelot-Malmedy did not become part of the wider policies and remained at least nominally independent.
+Liège was excluded from the Burgundian Circle, was instead incorporated into the Lower Rhenish–Westphalian Circle and later become regularly part of a personal union with bishoprics like the Electorate of Cologne under the Wittelsbach dynasty.

-Late Modern Period
+Modern period

-The United Kingdom of the Netherlands (1815–1830) temporarily united the Low Countries again before it split into the three modern countries of the Netherlands, Belgium and Luxembourg.
+The United Kingdom of the Netherlands (1815–1830) temporarily united the Low Countries again before it was divided into the three modern countries of the Netherlands, Belgium and Luxembourg.

-During the early months of World War I (around 1914), the Central Powers invaded the Low Countries of Luxembourg and Belgium in what has been come to be known as the German invasion of Belgium.
-It led to the German occupation of the two countries.
+During the early months of World War I in 1914, the Central Powers invaded the Low Countries of Luxembourg and Belgium in what has been come to be known as the German invasion of Belgium, which led to the German occupation of the two countries.
 However, the German advance into France was quickly halted, causing a military stalemate for most of the war.
 In the end, a total of approximately 56,000 people were killed in the invasion.